spacetx/starfish/docs/source/debugging.rst

 that it matches.

-If you're using your own data with starfish, you may need to re-run your data ingestion workflow based on TileFetcher and FetchedTile to generate up-to-date versions of spaceTx-format.
+If you're using your own data with starfish, you may need to re-run your data ingestion workflow based on :ref:`TileFetcher` and :ref:`FetchedTile` to generate up-to-date versions of spaceTx-format.

 Upgrading to a new version
 --------------------------